PostHog/posthog.com/contents/docs/billing/common-questions.md

 Yes, early-stage startups can get $50,000 in credits, merch, and exclusive events.
 Find out more and apply on our [startup program page](/startups).

-Non-profits can contact our [sales team](/talk-to-a-human) for 50% off in most cases.
+Non-profits can contact our [sales team](/talk-to-a-human) after signing up to discuss discount options.

 ### Can I change the email invoices or billing alerts are sent to?